Stock Up, Stock Down After New England Patriots' 3rd Preseason Game

 Up: Tom Brady

 Did Brady have a perfect night against Detroit?
 No. A miscommunication with receiver Chris Hogan led to an interception in the second quarter.
-Aside from that, though, Brady was pretty close to perfect.
+Aside from that, though, the quarterback was pretty close to perfect.

 The 40-year-old signal-caller played a half and finished 12-of-15 for 174 yards with two touchdowns and an interception.
-He showcased his trademark accuracy and pocket awareness throughout the half and made some truly impressive throws.
+He showcased his trademark accuracy and pocket awareness throughout the half and made some impressive throws.

 It's safe to say Brady is already in midseason form.

 New England shouldn't need to see anything from Brady in Week 4 of the preseason.
-In the wake of the Edelman injury, they probably won't want to see much of anything from any starter in the final, meaningless exhibition.
+In the wake of the Edelman injury, they probably won't want to see much of anything from any starter in the final, meaningless exhibition against the New York Giants on Thursday.

 Down: Julian Edelman